census-instrumentation/opencensus-web/README.md

 application performance and behavior monitoring data.
 This library currently generates traces for the initial page load of a site in the browser.
-It supports sending the trace sampling decision and trace ID from the web server to the browser client to enable latency debuging across the stack.
+It supports sending the trace sampling decision and trace ID from the web server to the browser client to enable latency debugging across the stack.

 The library is in alpha stage and the API is subject to change.